yuvaldori/gigaspaces-wiki-jekyll/xap100/pojo-support.markdown

 - A POJO class must implement a default (zero argument) constructor.
 - Getter/setter methods for fields that you want to be persisted in the space.

-- Non-primitive fields must implement `Serializable` or `Externalizable`.
+- Non-primitive fields must implement `Serializable`.
 For example, if you are using a POJO class that contains a nested class.
 - Primitive `boolean` should not be used as a POJO field as this could lead to problems when using template based matching. `Boolean` should be used instead.